 Each eq band has a 12 position switch to select the FREQUENCY and another that selects the BANDWIDTH or shape of the bell shape curve (Q) which is adjustable from 1/3 octave to 2 octaves wide.
 On the High and Low bands, the BANDWIDTH control reverts to shelf SLOPE control when SHELF mode is selected via the push button switch (but not with the Active Low Band option fitted).
 The Low and High Mid bands frequency range is changed to alternative selections when the FREQ x2.5 mode is selected.
 Each band also has an IN/OUT switch removing the band completely from the signal path.

 On the right side of the front panel are the HIGH PASS FILTER and SATURATION controls with their own IN/OUT switches.
 The overall System in/out controls and the power switch complete the picture.
 The channel A and channel B push button switches in this section can be grouped by holding down any switch for 5 seconds.
 This means for stereo work you only need to push either the channel A or B switch to change both channels simultaneously.
 (This feature only applies to units with serial number Q1110 and up).

 The REQ equalizer is available in a mastering or recording version with different boost/cut ranges as noted above.
 The High Pass Filter section of the mastering version has a softer slope (12dB/oct) compared to the recording version (18dB/oct) and the cutoff frequencies are more applicable to the mastering process.

 We are now offering an option for the Low Band section of the REQ.
 This option replaces the Choke based eq filter with an Active filter which provides a "tighter" bass sound.
 This option has come about from requests from some users who work with modern music styles in mastering.
-The only operational difference between the Active and Choke filters is in Shelf mode, the Bandwidth control does not work as a slope control and is disabled.
+The only operational difference between the Active and Choke filters is that in Shelf mode, the Bandwidth control does not work as a slope control and is disabled.

 Ordering model numbers and indicative pricing (excl.
 Tax)